niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 }
 ```

+???+ abstract
     Whenever the *PlayerInput* component on our *Player* GameObject sees receives an event from the player performing an input, it will broadcast a message to any script on its GameObject.
 By giving our `PlayerMovement` script a method for `void OnMove(InputValue)`, we can tell our script to react to the player updating their movement inputs.

     In this circumstance, we just want to read in the value of the player's horizontal input to a stored variable.
 Note that we need to add `using UnityEngine.InputSystem` for the `InputValue` object.

     We also slightly change the way that we calculate the new position.
 Instead, we compute an *offset* which is then added to the rigidbody's position in the `MovePosition` call.
 This will be a better-expressed approach for when we add speed control.

     `_strafeInput`, then, will be equal to -1 if the player inputs left, 1 if right, and 0 when nothing is held.
 From there, we add their input to the `newPosition.x` in order to apply some horizontal velocity for each frame!

 #### Speed Adjustment
 Let's consider for a second- how *actually* fast is our player moving?
 Well, all of our logic for moving the player forward is being incremented in the `FixedUpdate` method.
 As the name suggests, this method is called at very exact, fixed intervals: exactly every 0.02 seconds by default, or 50 times a second.